Tomorrow we’ll find out the final results of the presidential elections and the referendum. You can read about the

 Therefore, I started to decide upon criteria for excluding the candidates, one by one., hoping maybe there will be anyone left.
-And it’s not just the negative vote philosophy.
-In a principial manner, I do not think I could have a clean conscience by voting for either of them.
+And it’s not just the pessimistic vote philosophy.
+But, principallyink I could have a clean conscience by voting for either of them.
 I would like to present to you the reasons for my judgment.

-The first criterion for NOT electing a president is anti-Băsescu and anti-Geoană.
-From starters.
+The first criterion for NOT electing a president is anti-Băsescu and anti-Geoană from starters.
 I consider their fight for power the main reason for the actual political crisis, deepening the economic crisis.
 I can find a lot of reasons for this perspective, but I don’t have time to write about them.
 I don’t even know where to start.
 I would like to mention Traian Băsescu’s abuse of democracy through the referendum.
 This article states very well why and how.

-Based on the first criteria, other two candidates fall: Crin Antonescu and Gigi Becali.
+Based on the first criteria, the other two candidates fall, Crin Antonescu and Gigi Becali.
 Why?

-As it was expected, considering Crin Antonescu’s vehement anti-Băsescu campaign, that with 20 % or more of the votes intention expressed in his favor, he would support Mircea Geoană.
+As expected, considering Crin Antonescu’s vehement anti-Băsescu campaign, with 20 % or more of the votes intention expressed in his favor, he would support Mircea Geoană.
 It doesn’t matter, for example, that Crin Antonescu endorsed the reduction of taxes and the unique level of taxation, Geoană supported the increase of taxes, or that their parties claim to be left-oriented and right-oriented.
 One was in the last government, and the other was in the opposition.
-After a month ago he was opposed to Mircea Geoană’s association with Klaus Johannis’ name, he now agrees to support Geoană in exchange for supporting Klaus Johannis as a prime minister.
-Therefore, indirectly, who voted for Antonescu, voted for who Antonescu supports in the second tour elections.
+Although, a month ago, he opposed Mircea Geoană’s association with Klaus Johannis’ name; he now agrees to support Geoană in exchange for helping Klaus Johannis as a prime minister.
+Therefore, those who voted for Antonescu indirectly voted for who Antonescu supports in the second tour elections.
 That means the vote pro-Antonescu was actually pro-Geoană.
-After all, for gathering this amount of credibility, you wouldn’t imagine Antonescu would have the ethics of standing aside, not capitalizing on a year’s work?
+After all, for gathering this amount of credibility, you wouldn’t imagine Antonescu would have the ethics of standing aside and not capitalizing on a year’s work?